 They even have an app!
 Below are images of their indicative ROI, where income is split 50-50 between FarmOner and FarmOn (which I hope makes FarmOn’s operations sustainable).
 Again, this just serves as guide and is no way guaranteed.
 For me, the appeal of FarmOn is the much shorter investment cycle (you can have multiple cycles per year) and the high expected ROI, even if you split it 50-50.
 Feedback from other FarmOners is that indeed, some reach at least the low end of the expected ROI range.

 Membership to FarmOn has to pass through a referral, something they initiated recently, supposedly to help them educate and orient the prospective new members.
 Qualified referrors are those who completed at least 2 cycles and was profitable.
-I cannot refer you yet but if you need referrals, just message me on Facebook and I’ll endorse you to my very masipag and mabait referror.
+(15th Cycle Update: Starting Cycle 15, no need for referrors.
+Interested investors may just sign up on their own once a new cycle opens).

 We’ve read a few feedback on some delays reflecting the investments in the online accounts, or activating the newly enrolled accounts, difficulty in contacting their phone lines, or some who had a hard time withdrawing their money.
 While some are happy with the returns and were able to withdraw their money within a reasonable amount of time.
 I would think they are having operational challenges, given the overwhelming response, that is why there will be growth pains, especially since crowdfunding is transaction-heavy, documentations-heavy etc. Again, another form of security is the notarized contract for each placement you make.